grafana/Grafana-Alloy-for-Beginners/README.md

 #### Instructions

-Open `config.alloy` in your editor and copy the following code into it:
+Open `config.alloy` in your editor and copy the following starter code into it:

 ```alloy/config.alloy
 logging {